-ALOHA Looks Forward to a New Normal
+ALOHA Moving Forward in a New Normal

 We need volunteers to help with the Finding Your Hearing newsletter.
 Writing stories, interviews, gathering information, and proof reading are examples of what we need.
 Please let us know what you would like to do with ALOHA and share your ideas.
 Tell your friends and service providers about ALOHA.
 Let them know what ALOHA means to you and how participation has affected your ability to live better with hearing loss.